 Arrive on time

 Being in a hurry is already a tizzy-inducing situation, but rushing into a yoga class is stressful for both you and your classmates.
-Scurrying into a class after it’s begun, Be sure to arrive on time, giving yourself the minutes you need to check in, put away your items, roll out your mat, and gather any props you’ll need for class.
+Be sure to arrive on time, giving yourself a few minutes to check in, put away your items, roll out your mat, and gather any props you’ll need for class.
 Got a few extra minutes before class begins?
 Sit quietly and focus on your breath, or do a few gentle stretches to warm up.
 And please, avoid picking your toes.
 (I wish I were kidding.)

 Remove your shoes